Employees put Bezos on the spot at Amazon shareholder meeting

 Two climate-focused Amazon employees in the meeting were called on by corporate handlers to ask Bezos questions.
 Citing Amazon’s own leadership principles and practices, they asked him very specific questions: Will you commit to a top-leadership initiative to reduce greenhouse gas emissions at the speed consistent with the latest climate science?

-Bezos cited the company’s recent “Shipment Zero” pledge to reduce to zero the emissions from half of its deliveries by 2030, and noted that e-commerce and cloud computing “are inherently more carbon efficient than their alternatives.
+Bezos cited the company’s recent “Shipment Zero” pledge to reduce to zero the emissions from half its deliveries by 2030, and noted that e-commerce and cloud computing “are inherently more carbon efficient than their alternatives.
 Building your own datacenters, very bad.
 Driving yourself to the store to pick up a gallon of milk… very bad.
 So we’re doing a lot intrinsically, and have been for 20 years.
 But that’s not what I’m talking about.”

 He cited Amazon’s renewable energy procurement and the goal of powering all of its global infrastructure with renewables at some point in the future.
 Amazon chief sustainability officer Kara Hurst added that the company is at work on measuring and mapping its companywide emissions and creating a system that its business units can use “to attack our carbon footprint.”
 She added that the company is working on reducing packaging waste, electrifying its vehicle fleet and investing in recycling systems.